kubernetes/enhancements/keps/sig-cli/3104-introduce-kuberc/README.md

 have at least one nonempty field describing the conditions required for the plugin's execution.
-If multiple fields are specified within an entry, the binary in question must meet all of the required conditions in that entry in order to be executed.
+If multiple fields are specified within an entry, the binary in question must meet all of the required conditions in that entry in order to be executed (i.e. they are combined with logical AND).

+Each element in the allowlist is a set of criteria; if the binary in question meets all of the criteria in at least one **set** of criteria, the plugin will be allowed to execute.
+If no criteria set succeeds after comparing the binary to all sets of criteria, the operation will be immediately aborted and an error returned.

 At the outset, the entry object will have only one field, `name`.
 The path of the binary specified in the kubeconfig will be compared against that named in the `name` field.
 This field may contain a basename, or the full path of a plugin.
-To ensure an exact match, `exec.LookPath` will be called on both the `name` field and the binary named in the `kubeconfig`.
+To ensure an exact match, `exec.LookPath` will be called on both the `name` field and the binary named in the kubeconfig.
 The resulting absolute paths must match.

-That is to say, each element in the allowlist is a set of criteria; if the binary in question meets all of the criteria in at least one **set** of criteria, the plugin will be allowed to execute.
-If no criteria set succeeds after comparing the binary to all sets of criteria, the operation will be immediately aborted and an error returned.
-If `credentialPluginAllowlist` is not provided, or is explicitly made `nil`, all binaries will be allowed.
-If `credentialPluginAllowlist`'s value is set to the empty list `[]`, *all binaries will be prohibited*.
+If `credentialPluginPolicy` is set to `Allowlist`, but a `credentialPluginAllowlist` is not provided, it will be considered an error and the operation will fail.
+This is because the allowlist is a security control, and it is likely the user has made a mistake.
+Since the output may be long, it would be easy for a security warning to be lost at the beginning of the output.
+An explictly empty allowlist (i.e. `credentialPluginAllowlist: []`), in combination with `credentialPluginPolicy: Allowlist` will be considered an error for the same reason.
+The user should instead use `credentialPluginPolicy: DisableAll` in this case.

 Commands that don't create a client, such as `kubectl config view` will not be affected by the allowlist.